chilwaltanuj/achilles/README.md

 - **Faster Development**: Achilles handles common web application tasks and provides a structured starting point, enabling faster development.

-## Contribution

-We welcome contributions to Achilles!
-If you'd like to improve the project, report issues, or submit pull requests, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 Achilles is open-source software distributed under the [MIT License](LICENSE).
 You're welcome to use, modify, and distribute it in your projects.

 ## Acknowledgments

 Achilles is built upon several open-source libraries and tools.
-We want to extend our gratitude to the creators and maintainers of these fantastic projects.
+Gratitude to the creators and maintainers of these fantastic projects.

-We appreciate your interest in Achilles and hope it accelerates your Go web application development.
+I appreciate your interest in Achilles and hope it accelerates your Go web application development.